 - Support local beekeepers and farmers by buying local honey and locally produced organic food.

 - Provide nesting sites for butterflies, bees, bats and hummingbirds.

 - Explore this extensive list of Useful Resources from Pollinator Partnership

 - A guide called "Selecting Plants for Pollinators: A Regional Guide for Farmers, Land Managers, and Gardeners In the Cascade Mixed Forest, Coniferous Forest, and Alpine Meadow Province, including the States of Washington and Oregon" (PDF).
-This guide is Ecoregion-based (remember Ecoregions...!?) and not only has plant information, but it has great info on pollinating animals and ecoregions too.
+This guide is Ecoregion-based and has plant information and great info on pollinating animals and ecoregions too.

-- Live outside our Ecoregion?
+- Live outside our Lowland Puget Sound Ecoregion?
 Check the Pollinator Partnership's Ecoregional Planting Guides page to enter your zip code and determine your Ecoregion, then select the planting guide for your Ecoregion.
-This way anyone can help.

 - A great list of ways you can help, provided by the U.S. Fish and Wildlife Service.
 Learn how to build a bee box, reduce the use of pesticides, and plant a pollinator garden.

 - Several sets of pollinator habitat guidelines that are downloadable from the Xerces Society.